Zeex/samp-plugin-jit/README.md

 Introduction
 ------------

-This package contains a Just-In-Time compiler for AMX version 3.2 and a SA-MP (San Andreas Multiplayer) server plugin.
-Since SA-MP server runs only on 32-bit x86 this implementation supports only that architecture.
+This package contains a Just-In-Time compiler for AMX version 3.2 and a [SA-MP](http://www.sa-mp.com) server plugin.
+Since SA-MP runs only on 32-bit x86 this implementation supports only that architecture.